oluwatoyint/NetflixDataAnalysisInSQL/README.md

 )
 ```
 **Objective:** Create a Primary key column of integer type, to help using code above to remove the duplicates from the table and leave only distint title and type combinations.
 #### Method 3: Using DISTINCT function to select unique combination of title and type into a table called DistinctNetflixRecs.
-Droping netflix_titlesTest, and later rename DistinctNetflixRecs to netflix_titlesTest
+Droping netflix_titlesCopy, and later rename DistinctNetflixRecs to netflix_titlesCopy

 ```sql
 SELECT DISTINCT